clearlydefined/operations/overview.md

 The DNS for dev-api.clearlydefined.io lives in our Cloudflare account.

+**TEMPDIR**

+This is the location where temporary files are stored in the crawler.
+In deployment, it is the crawlerdev-file-share in the **clearlydefineddev** Azure Storage Account.
+The mount path is configured in the cdcrawler-dev App Service.

 **WEBHOOK_CRAWLER_SECRET**

 This is what the Crawler uses to authenticate to the ClearlyDefined Service API.